girder/girder/README.md

 ## Run

-To run the server, just invoke the following script:
+To run the server, first [make sure that the Mongo daemon is running](docs/manual/run_mongo.md).
+Then, just invoke the server python script:

     python server/main.py